 - Consult your doctor: Check in with a professional if you have health concerns.

-- Breathing: Inhale deeply, exhale slowly throughout.
+- Breathing: Inhale through your nose and exhale slowly.

 - Listen to your body: Stop if you feel pain.